fluencelabs/nox/cli/README.md

 The following command will publish app `counter.wasm`.
 Interesting bits:
 - `--cluster_size 4` requires cluster of 4 workers to host this app
 - `--pin_to 1GVDICzgrw1qahPfSbwCfYw0zrw91OMZ46QoKvJMjjM= --base64` requires that one of the node in cluster must be `1GVDICzgrw1qahPfSbwCfYw0zrw91OMZ46QoKvJMjjM=`
+    - note that to be used in `pin_to` node must be already registered in smart-contract
 ```
 ./fluence publish fluence/vm/examples/counter/target/wasm32-unknown-unknown/release/deps/counter.wasm 0x9995882876ae612bfd829498ccd73dd962ec950a 0x4180fc65d613ba7e1a385181a219f1dbfe7bf11d --cluster_size 4 --secret-key 0xcb0799337df06a6c73881bab91304a68199a430ccd4bc378e37e51fd1b118133 --pin_to 1GVDICzgrw1qahPfSbwCfYw0zrw91OMZ46QoKvJMjjM= --base64
 ```

 ### Delete app
+If you want to delete your app from smart contract, you can use `delete_app` command.

 The following will delete app with id `0x0000000000000000000000000000000000000000000000000000000000000002`.
 App id could be retrieved either from status (see below) or from smart-contract
 Note `-D` at the end.
 It means that app is deployed and cluster hosting it should be deleted as well.
 Without that flag, app would be removed only if there is no assigned cluster (i.e., app is not yet deployed).
 ```